bkpgh/outgrab/README.rst

 command language as $file2, $file3, etc. or by their filenames, e.g.
 "a.txt".
-Output goes to stdout: it by default goes to the screen or it may be redirected into an output file as in the initial example with simulation.summary.
+Output goes to stdout: it by default goes to the screen or it may be redirected into an output file as in the initial example where it is redirected to simulation.summary.

-There is one more flag to outgrab, "-v" or --verbosity, which recognizes values from 0 (the default) to 4 which direct the program to produce increasing levels of informational or diagnostic output which goes to stderr (by default the screen).
-Verbosity = 0 means silent; the program produces no output other than the result of the outgrab commands.
-Verbosity = 4 produces huge amounts of output and is mostly useful for debugging ooutgrab itself.
+There is one more flag to outgrab, "-v" or --verbosity, which recognizes values from 0 to 4 which direct the program to produce increasing levels of informational or diagnostic output which goes to stderr (by default the screen).
+Verbosity = 0, the default, means silent; the program produces no output other than the result of the outgrab commands.
+Verbosity = 4 produces huge amounts of output and is mostly useful for debugging outgrab itself.
 Verbosity levels 1,2,3 may be useful for debugging outgrab program files or individual outgrab command lines.

 =======================================================